mtorrens/kaggle/doc/report.md

 We used the implementation of KNN from the R package `class`.
 We tried a wide range of values for ‘k’.
 The best that the K-Nearest Neighbors approach gave us was a cross-validated score of 47% correctness.

 ####Adaptive Boosting
 We used the implementation of Adaptive Boosting from the R package `maboost`.
-At the time, we concluded it was not successful enough, and did not record a score.
+This method scored well, over 52%, but a bit shy of Random Forest.

-Multinomial Logit
+####Multinomial Logit
 We used the implementation of Multinomal Logit Regression from the `nnet` package.
 At the time, we concluded it was not successful enough, and did not record a score.

 ####Linear Discriminant Analysis